nemaara/A_New_Order/README_egallager_mods.txt

-  wolves_multipacks MAI, have some of the burnt villages be unburnt on EASY, have allied AI attempt to avoid water, other misc. additional AI tweaks, clarify that Matthias Ramon can die (and add some events involving him), give Matthias Ramon and Fat Bart traits, adjust recruitment patterns, etc.
+  wolves_multipacks MAI, have some of the burnt villages be unburnt on EASY, have allied AI attempt to avoid water, other misc. additional AI tweaks, clarify that Matthias Ramon can die (and add some events involving him), give Matthias Ramon and Fat Bart traits, adjust recruitment patterns, give enemies gold if your AI allies kill their leaders, commentary updates, etc.
 20 Okladia: copyediting, vary gold amounts with difficulty, give Deorien extra traits on EASY
 21a Abducted Bride: I gave the player consolation units for any missing recalls